 Delinquency Case Rate Trends

-In 2011, the drug offense case rate for males was more than 4 times the female rate.
+In 2012, the drug offense case rate for males was about 4 times the female rate.

 Note: Rates are cases per 1,000 youth ages 10-upper age of juvenile court jurisdiction.